SUCCESS BOUND RESOURCES

 - #4 Get Enough sleep.
 Eight straight hours or more.
 Shut down all screens at least one hour before bed.
 Bedtimes between 8pm and 10pm are fantastic.
 TED X Videos on sleep: sleep: Video 1https://www.ted.com/talks/claudia_aguirre_what_would_happen_if_you_didn_t_sleep V. 2 https://www.ted.com/talks/dan_gartenberg_the_brain_benefits_of_deep_sleep_and_how_to_get_more_of_it Video 3 https://www.ted.com/talks/matt_walker_sleep_is_your_superpower

 - #5 Create an organized environment.
 Organizing your physical space allows you to accomplish more tasks and feel better about yourself.
 An organized environment need not be perfect, but just a place that brings you joy while doing difficult work.

 - #6 Invite positive thoughts and nourishing words, select words that represent who you wish to become.
 Choose to speak and listen to positive, nourishing, and academic words.
 The words that you hear, read, and and share become YOU!
-Choose your words wisely and you will gain wisdom.
+Choose your words in your story, characters in your story, and setting for your story wisely and and the story will progress to something you wish to read, be a part of, and share.
+You must build your own inspiration if inspiration is not falling at your feet.

 - #7 Exercise.
 A daily habit often done at the same place at the same time.
-Just choosing a different set of exercises each day and making it fun.
+Just choosing a different types of exercises each day and making it fun.
 Do it early in the day when possible.
-I like a 6am start!
+Aviod comparisons.

 - #8 Help someone.
 When you choose to be a life-long helper, help has a way of finding you when you need it.
 Empathy is a the power habit of superheros!
 Mere mortals can choose empathy.